 I will not sing—

-Not when the dust cloud of war skins the iris for its hue—
+cloud of war skins the iris for its hue—

 When the thunder of guns tears out the tongue from the nightingale—